Shulamit Lapid: Literary career

-Havat Haalamot (The Maidens' Farm) follows the protagonists of Gai Oni during the second Aliyah, who were part of a project to train women in farming near the Sea of Galilee Farm.
+Havat Haalamot (The Maidens' Farm) follows the protagonists of Gai Oni during the second Aliyah, who were part of a project to train women in farming in the Kinneret Farm near the Sea of Galilee.

 Lapid wrote several children's books, and also the words for the song "Rosa Marzipan", which was composed by Shlomo Gronich.

 Lapid's spy-themed literature is especially popular in Israel.
-She is the creator of the character Lizzy Badihi, who is featured in six of Lapid’s thriller novels.
+She is the creator of the character Lizzy Badihi, who is featured in six of Lapid's thriller novels.
 Badihi is a journalist of a Beersheba local newspaper called "HaZman Darom" (literally "The Southern Times"), and in each book she stubbornly insists on dealing with a detective mystery no one asked her to solve.
 The first book in this series, "Mekomon" (published 1989), helped to popularize the genre in Israel.
 Badihi solves several cases while "tottering in her oversized shoes and wearing oversized earrings."

 Plays written by Lapid: HaYerusha (The Inheritance), Abandoned Property, Mifal Hayav (His Life Work), and A Surrogate's Womb.

 Lapid was chairperson of the Hebrew Writers' Association.